jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 It turns out some of this is the same for every project

-* I pick a name for the project
+* I choose a name for the project
-* I make a new folder_ for every project with the name I picked
+* I make a new folder_ for every project with the name I chooseed
 * I place the code for the project in a ``src`` folder_
 * I place the tests for the project in a ``tests`` folder_
 * I try to name everything in the project with the name of the project or with something that describes what it does